 We head out past the slash of the NDR, the seemingly pointless 30mph that pushes the city’s infiltration of the countryside still further out.
 The light is still lifting.
 There’s a sharp corner past Stanninghall, a glimmer away from the quiet twins of Coltishall and Horstead, it’s marked with a slow sign.
 Somewhere a something breaks free of the mud in the back of my mind; a forgotten memory.
 I don’t know if it’s the angle of the light or the way I glanced at the verge, but the bubble breaks away and lifts rising through my thoughts.
-I had a Morris Minor van in 1984, it was blue, brown Datsun seats welded in and fur, I slept in it for a while, drove groups of drunk people about, traversed the country in it for two years until in 1986 on the way back from Liverpool on a roundabout in King’s Lynn the chases snapped.
+In 1984 I had a Morris Minor van, it was hand-painted dark blue, brown Datsun seats welded in and fake-fur lined by the previous owner.
+I slept in it for a while, drove groups of drunk people about, traversed the country in it for two years until in 1986 on the way back from Liverpool on a roundabout in King’s Lynn the chassis snapped and it had to be scrapped.

-I drove them back to North Walsham, a hard night behind them they were semi-coherent and ever-grateful.
+I drove them back to North Walsham, semi-coherent and ever-grateful, a hard night of cheap tins and glue behind them.
 And after all these years they’re lost, I can’t remember who they were, namelessly bobbing in a pond of half-forgotten, time-blurred faces.
-We nodded farewells on Station Road,.
-I pulled away a hands raised in salute in the mirror.
-It’s strange what gets stuck in the hardened heat-cupped mud and dust at the back of your mind.
-I never saw them again, I’ve hardly seen Jon again either, maybe for 30 years?
+We nodded farewells near North Walsham station, I pulled away, hands raised in salute in the mirror.
+It’s strange what gets stuck in the hardened heat-cracked mud and dust at the back of your mind.
+I never saw them again, I’ve not seen Jon since either, maybe for 30 years?
 I’m surprised by this bubble, the old air of the past rising thickly to the surface, I can taste it, smell the dust and sun as it bursts on the weed-clotted surface.

-We pass Station Road, then cross the old lost railway line, a bypass since the late 1970s.
+I drive down the slope of Station Road under the bridge, then cross the old railway line, a bypass since the late 1970s.
 I struggle to find the road to Bacton for a moment.
 Even familiar pathways shift slightly; one-way this and dead-end that, new houses and missing arcs of buildings in a town I once knew well, sloughed off like the cells on the back of my hand.
-It is of course here where I left it, still taking its fitful trickle of visitors to the flat line of the concreted coast.
-We drive past the Bluebell Pub where we would occasionally go and drink pasteurised Watney’s beer, boiled and soiled, sold as Norwich Bitter and S&P when this road was all Vauxhall Chevettes and Ford Capris.
-Horse-paced we follow a Sunday Kia out of the town along roads you can’t do much with anyway; there are no other cars, just us and the old man doing a solid 20mph no matter what.
-We pass a cyclist or two, clad in skintight lycra, they pass like black skinned sharks, with reflective-goggled insect eyes, standing tall, straining in their stirrups against the soft inclines.
+It is of course here, exactly where I left it, still taking its fitful trickle of visitors to the flat line of the concreted coast.
+I drive past the Bluebell Pub where we would occasionally go and drink pasteurised Watney’s beer, boiled and soiled, sold as Norwich Bitter and S&P, the car park no longer filled with Vauxhall Chevettes and Ford Capris.
+Horse-paced we follow a Sunday Kia out of the town along roads you can’t do much with anyway; there are no other cars, just us and the old man doing a solid 20mph no matter what, see a cyclist or two, clad in skintight Lycra, they pass like black skinned sharks, reflective-goggled insect eyes, standing tall, straining in their stirrups against the soft inclines.

 Edingthorpe; it’s Anglo-Danish, a sub-settlement rising not that far outside the already established Anglian town.
 A thorpe that’s been in this nowhere for as long as it has existed.
 We pass the wood yard on the right, another bubble releases softly from the mud rises, gaining sunlight then breaks.
 We came here; another friend Andy, his dad Phil and me, we were about 14.
 They’d built a radio-controlled aeroplane from a cheap kit, hours of glue and balsa, shrink film and his mum’s hairdryer.
 It had a tiny engine that ran on petrol and stank of castor oil.
 Phil was a customer and friend of the owner of the sawmill, they had a field.
 We got the plane up somehow, Phillip gently throwing it upwind.
 It flew true, a straight line once the rudder and elevators were trimmed, then it suddenly flipped and bombed down in a tight arc, dashed itself to bits on the side of a shed at the top of a rise near a stand of mixed pines.